tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 - **net interest income/expenses**

+  - aka financial items or other income/expenses
+  - the most appropriate name for this would be net interest income/expense, since this line is most influenced by financing impacts
+  - interest expense is simply the cost of servicing debt that is incurred by the organization when it takes on debt.
+  - companies use debt as a financing source, while keeping money in the bank to provide flexibility for their daily operations.
+  - company would need to setup a sunk account (on the balance sheet) in order to set aside money each year to payback the principal.
+  - remember that this line is not only financial items; it is also other revenue and expenses that are not part of the company's daily operations.
+It could be income generated from other resources like renting out certain area of property.
+It could also relate to multinational companies with widespread operations that are likely to be impacted by foreign exchange risk adjustments in an either positive or negative manner

+- **extraordinary income/expenses**
+  - extraordinary is something that is not part of the daily operations and cannot be predicted.
+For example, a loss incurred from a lawsuit is very hard to predict and can be categorized as one-time event, or maybe restructuring charges like closing down subsidiary, merge 2 divisions, personnel receiving severance pay.
+  - when you're trying to determine the true cash flow of a business, many investors exclude extraordinary income in their model.
+That said, many conservative analysts will include average extraordinary expenses (for example, the average annual expense over a five-year period)

+- **income taxes**
+  - tax is huge expense for any company, and just as you would rather invest in a company with an efficient R&D department, you would also rather invest in a company with a lower tax rate.
+You should look for the effective tax rate over time, and not a single snapshot in time.
+The important thing is understanding a company's tax trends.
+Look for consistencies - and when you don't find them, understand why.

+- **net income**
+  - aka profit for the year or net income from continued operations.

+- **gross profit margin ratio**
+  - gross profit margin ratio = gross profit / revenue
+  - indicate how efficient companies are at controlling the costs and a good starting point to compare with a competitor

+- **operating margin ratio**
+  - operating margin ratio = income from operations / revenue
+  - not only when the cost of revenue such as sugar and tin cans are sold, but also secondary expenses like administration, distribution and all the other costs related to Coca-Cola's daily business are deducted.

+- **net income margin ratio**
+  - net income margin ratio = net income / revenue
+  - this is the money that the investors made in profit compared to money the business collected for the sale of every product.
+  - trend analysis is the heart of understanding the prospects for future performance.

+- **interest coverage ratio**
+  - important ratio for minimizing the risk and it shows the reality of a company's ability to keep its head above water.
+  - interest coverage ratio = income from operations / interest expense
+  - as a rule of thumb, I like to see a stable interest coverage ratio of at least 5 times the operating income.

 # Cashflow statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analysing-financial-statements-and-aerogrow/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)